edsu/mediator/README.md

 mediator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com` urls.
-When tweets are found, the medium url is used to extract relevant metadata from the Medium page, which is then saved off in the database.
+When tweets are found, the medium url is used to extract story, author and collection metadata from the Medium page, which is then saved off in the database.
 Medium have done a nice job with their HTML metadata so this isn't as bad as it sounds.

 ## App